danielgom/GCP-Certifications/GCP-Associate-Cloud-Engineer/GCP_ACE.md

         * Cloud functions 1st gen: First version
         * Cloud functions 2nd gen: New version built on top of Cloud Run and Eventarc

+### Cloud functions 2nd Gen

+This is the recommended version to use for Cloud functions

+* Key enhancements:
+    * Longer request timeout: Up to 60 minutes for HTTP-triggered functions
+    * Larger instance sizes: Up to 16GiB RAM with 4 vCPU (v1 up to 8GiB RAM with 2 vCPU)
+    * Concurrency: Up to 1000 concurrent requests per function instance (v1: 1 concurrent request per function instance)
+    * Multiple Function revisions and traffic splitting: Supported (v1: Not supported)
+    * Support for 90+ Event types - enabled by Eventarc (v1: only 7)

+___Scaling and Concurrency___

+* Typical serverless functions architecture
+    * Autoscaling - As new invoctaions come in, new function instances are created
+    * One function instance handles ONLY ONE request AT A TIME
+    * 3 concurrent function invocations => 3 function instances
+        * If a 4th function invocation occurs while existing invocations are in progress, a new function instace will be created
+        * A function instance that completed execution may be reused for future requests
+    * Cold start:
+        * New function instance initialization from scratch can take time
+        * Solution - Configure min number of instances (increases cost)
+* 1st Gen uses the typical serverless functions architecture
+* 2nd Gen Adds very important features:
+    * One function instance can handle multiple requests AT THE SAME TIME:
+        * Concurrency: How many concurrent invocations can one function instance handle?
+(Max 1000)
+        * Code should be safe to execute concurrently

+___Deploying using gcloud___

+* gcloud functions deploy
+    * --docker-registry: registry to store the function's docker image
+        * Default -container-registry
+        * Alternatyive -artifact-registry
+    * --docker-repository: repository to store the function's Dockeri mages
+    * --gen2: use 2nd Gen
+    * --runtime: Nodejs, python, java...
+    * --service-account: Service account to user
+    * --timeout: function execution timeout
+    * --max-instances: function execution exceeding max-instances time out
+    * --min-instances: avoid cold starts at higher cost
+    * --source
+        * Zip file from google cloud storage
+        * Source repository
+        * Local file system
+    * --triger-bucket, --trigger-http, --trigger-topic, --trigger-event-filters (ONLY in gen2 - Eventarc matching criteria for the trigger)

 ### Concepts && Important to remember

 * Event: Upload object to cloud storage